Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 The Beastie Boys fought for your right to pppaaarrrttttyyy.
 And they also fought for their right to have their music used with their permission.
 The Beastie Boys sued Monster for copyright infringement and using their music without their permission, and they won $1.7 million in damages.

 The farther we go down this list, the less convinced I am that nothing demonic is going on.
 No coupons?
 How are we supposed to choose between rent and energy drinks?

-Now, stores carrying Monster may offer some sort of promotion or discount, but Monster itself has a policy of "get real, we all know you'll buy it anyway" when it comes to coupons.
-Not only are Monster executives savage business gurus, they know how to cater to their target demographic..
+Stores carrying Monster may offer some sort of promotion or discount (like the two for $4 deals you see at gas stations).
+But Monster itself has a policy of "get real; we all know you'll buy it anyway" when it comes to coupons.
+Not only are Monster executives savage business gurus, but they also know how to cater to their target demographic...

-Dang guys, if you really wanted monstrous girls, you coulda hit me up and I'd tell you the names of all my exes.
-Regardless, Monster brandishes a team of female "representatives."
+Dang, guys, if you really wanted monstrous girls, you coulda hit me up and I'd tell you the names of all my exes.
+Jokes aside, Monster brandishes a team of female "representatives."
 Yea, they represent Monster as much as anchovies represent a respectable pizza topping.

-Yea yea, I browsed the "Girls" section of the Monster website.
-Purely academic!
-In any case, I don't know whether to blame the ladies or the website administrators, but come on ladies, basic grammar.
-Half your sentences have no ending punctuation, and several don't even answer what you're being asked.
+Yea, yea, I browsed the "girls" section of the Monster website.
+It was for research!
+In any case, I don't know whether to blame the ladies or the website administrators, but get it together girls, use some basic grammar.
+Half their sentences have no ending punctuation, and several don't even answer what they're being asked.

 Don't believe me?
 Here are some excerpts from the Q&A section, spelling errors and all:

 Q: Where would you list to visit?

 A: Three years I have been apart of the Monster Energy Family and I cant wait for more to come!